clubajax/base-component/README.md

 Or, as per the above FAQ, it is _*because*_ you added `.default` to the extended class.

+Or, you might be linking to *src/BaseComponent* instead of *dist/BaseComponent*.

 Q. **Uncaught ReferenceError: "this" is not defined**

 A. `super()` is required in the constructor when extending another class.